sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

     + what functions might be worth paying for?
 + alternatively, there could be a donation system
     + no idea if anybody ever made enough money from donations to be able to fully dedicate themselves to the creation of an app ;)
++ Patreon might be an option

 ## Problems

 ### Coding and AI problems
 + while Claude was a big help in coming that far in creating the app, currently the complexity of the codebase, together with the limitations of Claude Sonnet 3.5, lead to many things breaking when trying to improve core functionality.
-This is time-consuming and frustrating Also, I'm not an expert programmer, so I hit my limit of understanding pretty fast.
+This is time-consuming and frustrating.
+Also, I'm not an expert programmer, so I hit my limit of understanding pretty fast.
 So it would be nice to keep an eye on how to improve the code so it's easier to understand the code (for AI and me), and so changes in one part don't easily break other parts.
 I'm very open to suggestions here!
 + I keep losing track of what Claude suggests to me, and because Claude does not have persistent memory regarding user prompts, so does Claude. what would be a good way to make sure longer sub-projects don't get lost in the day-to-day, but keep getting pursued?

 Also, this is a long-term project.
 Whenever you notice that something would make sense to focus on at this moment, to make the code better, let me know.
 I'm happy to implement changes that help me to get more done in the future, and to end up with a more powerful, prettier and better running app.